Dragan Mrđa: Return to Red Star Belgrade

 After seasons spent in Sion, Mrđa returned to the club at which he debuted professionally, signing a two-year contract with Red Star Belgrade.
-On September 29, 2013, he scored a hat-trick in a 5-0 win against FK Spartak Subotica.
-On November 23, 2013, he scored another hat-trick in a 4–1 win against FK Sloboda Užice, becoming Red Star's highest goal-scorer of the half-season.
+On 29 September 2013 he scored a hat-trick in a 5-0 win against FK Spartak Subotica.
+On 23 November 2013 he scored another hat-trick in a 4–1 win against FK Sloboda Užice, becoming Red Star's highest goal-scorer of the half-season.

 Omiya Ardija

 On 1 July 2014, Mrđa joined J. League Division 1 club Omiya Ardija.
 Mrđa scored on his debut on 19 July 2014 helping them to earn a 3–3 draw against Sanfrecce Hiroshima.
 He played 18 times for Omiya in the 2014 as they suffered relegation to the Division 2.

+He finished his career at Slovenian side Olimpija Ljubljana.

 International career

 Mrđa was a part of the Serbian U21 team that made it to the final of the 2007 UEFA European Under-21 Championship, where he scored coming off the bench against the Netherlands U21 side.
 By the end of the championship he had scored a total of two goals, which was on level with the likes of Ryan Babel.
-Mrđa scored two goals for the Serbian national team in a 3–0 friendly win against Japan on April 7, 2010.
+Mrđa scored two goals for the Serbia national team in a 3–0 friendly win against Japan on 7 April 2010.

 In June 2010, he was called up by Radomir Antić to Serbia's squad at the 2010 FIFA World Cup, but didn't make any appearances there.